Prep School Senior Management

 Ellen Barnes (British)

-Ellen was previously Arts Leader at a UK Primary School, where her multi-faceted role includes delivering lessons in both Art and Drama.
-She has overhauled the Arts curriculum achieving ‘Artsmark’ status for the school, and arranged Art exhibitions and open air Art galleries.
-She wrote and directed school plays, choreographed ‘flash-mob’ dance events, and ran drama workshops for both pupils and staff.
+Before relocating to Thailand, Ellen was Arts Leader at a UK Primary School, where her multi-faceted role included delivering lessons in both art and drama.
+Achievements included overhauling the arts curriculum to gain ‘Artsmark’ status for the school, arranging art exhibitions and open air art galleries, as well as writing and directing school plays, choreographing ‘flash-mob’ dance events, and running drama workshops for both pupils and staff.
+Here at Rugby School Thailand she remains active and involved with creative activities beyond her role in art & design.

-Ellen holds a BA degree (1st class) in English in Education from the University of the West of England, and has completed a Fine Art Foundation Course at the University of Derby.
-Ellen is married with three children.
+Ellen holds a BA degree (1st class) in English in Education from the University of the West of England and has completed a Fine Art Foundation Course at the University of Derby.
+She lives here with her three children, who have been at Rugby School Thailand since it opened its gates to pupils.

 Margarita Betanzos Alonso (Spanish)